BiAIT*: Symmetrical Bidirectional Optimal Path Planning with Adaptive Heuristic: Conclusions

 \section{Conclusions}

 We develop BiAIT*, which extends the adaptively heuristic searching from the asymmetric bidirectional method to the symmetrical bidirectional method.
-BiAIT* constructs lazy-forward and lazy-reverse trees to acquire the problem-specific adaptively heuristic.
-Lazy trees will share the heuristic information when they meet each other.
-Once forward search or reverse search may improve current $\mathcal{T}_{F}$ or $\mathcal{T}_{R}$ or the current solution, BiAIT* will try to construct $\mathcal{T}_{F}$ or $\mathcal{T}_{R}$.
-Forward search and reverse search will inform $\mathcal{T}_{FL}$ or $\mathcal{T}_{RL}$ and update the heuristic when the collision happens.
-Simulations in $SE(2)$ and $SE(3)$ spaces show that BiAIT* can find the initial solution with satisfactory quality within a shorter time.
-In addition, we verify BiAIT* with Franka Emika, solving a planning problem in $\mathcal{X} \subset \Re^{7}$.
-However, the initial solution quality of BiAIT* is slightly worse than the AIT*, which is caused by the suboptimal heuristic.
-We analyze the reason for the suboptimal heuristic with an example and discuss why BiAIT* can solve the problem faster than AIT*.
-Additionally, we propose two simple modifications which are applicable to both AIT* and BiAIT*.
-These two modifications improve the performance of AIT* and BiAIT* in the simulation.
+BiAIT* constructs the lazy-forward and lazy-reverse trees to acquire the problem-specific adaptively heuristic information.
+The lazy trees share the heuristic information when they meet.
+If either the forward search or the reverse search may improve current $\mathcal{T}_{F}$, $\mathcal{T}_{R}$, or $c_{cur}$, BiAIT* will attempt to construct $\mathcal{T}_{F}$ or $\mathcal{T}_{R}$.
+Forward and reverse searches will inform $\mathcal{T}_{FL}$ or $\mathcal{T}_{RL}$ and update the heuristic when collisions occur.
+Simulations in $SE(2)$ and $SE(3)$ spaces demonstrate that BiAIT* can find an initial solution with satisfactory quality in less time.
+We also verify BiAIT* with Franka Emika in both simulaiton and real-world experiments.
+Additionally, we discuss the computational complexity, MM strategy for lazy searches, and the superiorities of BiAIT* in depth.
+We also propose two simple but effective modifications which are applicable to both AIT* and BiAIT*.